mihalidis/lotr-php-mvc/README.md

 ### Executing program

-* Put your main project folder into the C:\wamp64\www
+* If you are using [wampserver](https://www.wampserver.com/en/) Put your main project folder, under the C:\wamp64\www folder.
+* * If you are using [xamppserver](https://www.apachefriends.org/tr/index.html) Put your main project folder, under the C:\xampp\htdocs folder.
 * Enter http://localhost/lotr-php-mvc/ address to your browser for using Apache server